NannyML/nannyml/docs/tutorials/thresholds.rst

     :path: ./example_notebooks/Tutorial - Thresholds.ipynb
     :cell: 5

-Next we'll set up the CBPE estimator.
-Note that we're not providing any threshold specifications for now.
+Next, we will set up the CBPE ``estimator``.
+Note that we are not providing any threshold specifications for now.
-Let's check out the default value for the **f1** metric:
+Let's check out the default value for the ``f1`` metric:

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Thresholds.ipynb
     :cells: 6
     :show_output:

-After running the estimation we can see some alerts popping up.
+After running the estimation, we can see some alerts popping up.
 This means a couple of threshold values have been breached.

 .. nbimport::
     :path: ./example_notebooks/Tutorial - Thresholds.ipynb